BulldogLowell/VeraSerial3gBridge/README.md

   * Messages take several seconds to send as the Electron is awoken from sleep and re-connects to the Mobile Network.
   * Messages will buffer (up to 10) so 3G messages should be limited to the most important if the internet is disconnected.
   * You can determine the state of the IP Ping checking the **InternetPing** variable **ServiceID:** *urn:konektedplay-com:serviceId:ThreeGee1*, "0" is success "1" is failed.
-  * Device will report **Tripped** variable **ServiceID:** *urn:micasaverde-com:serviceId:SecuritySensor1* "1" = Tripped, "0" = Not Tripped.
+  * Device will report **Tripped** if communication with the Gateway has failed.
+Use the variable **ServiceID:** *urn:micasaverde-com:serviceId:SecuritySensor1* "1" = Tripped, "0" = Not Tripped.
 You can have Vera send a message that the Gateway is down (in this case, gateway stopped functioning but Internet is still connected).
+  * When power-cycling your router's outlet/switch, the router will be shut down for PingInterval seconds.
+It is a good idea to keep your PingInterval at the default 30 seconds or longer.
+  * Vera will automatically powerUp your router... in the case you have turned it off.
+Think of it as an Auto-Power-Restore if you want to manually power-cycle your router from within the network.
   ***
 ## Coming Soon:
   * Automatic Power Cycling of Vera (relay control) if inactive for a defined period.